ilyasergey/YSC4231/source/week-05-monitors.rst

   `exception
   <https://docs.oracle.com/javase/7/docs/api/java/lang/IllegalMonitorStateException.html>`_.

+* **Question**: Which thread is notified by ``cond.signal()`` in case if we have multiple threads?
+* **Answer**: You should assume that a thread to wake up is chosen randomly of all threads currently witing.
+If you want to awake all of them you should use ``cond.signalAll()``.
+In this case all awoken threads will be competing for the lock, with only one of them getting it, and others going back to wait.

 Together, a (reentrant) lock with a number of conditional variables, allowing for this kind of wait-notify message-passing are referred to as a **monitor** synchronisation mechanism.
 Monitors were first